nikrays/zapret2/docs/manual.en.md

 - Changes UID/GID to those specified in the `--user` and `--uid` parameters.
 Defaults to `0x7FFFFFFF`.
 - Drops capabilities to `cap_net_raw` and `cap_net_admin` (required for NFQUEUE).
 The bounding set is cleared to zero.
 - Sets the `NO_NEW_PRIVS` flag to prevent SUID bits and file capabilities from functioning.
 If the kernel is older than 3.5 and `NO_NEW_PRIVS` is not supported, a warning is displayed, but execution continues.
-- Enables a seccomp filter that prohibits `exec` and several file operations—reading directory contents, creating/deleting directories, creating special files (links, devices), `chmod`, `chown`, sending signals (`kill`), and `ptrace`.
+- Enables a seccomp filter that prohibits `exec` and several file operations - reading directory contents, creating/deleting directories, creating special files (links, devices), `chmod`, `chown`, sending signals (`kill`), and `ptrace`.
 In the event of a violation, the process is terminated.
 If the kernel does not support seccomp, a warning is displayed, but execution continues.

 Windows:

 - While the `windivert` driver requires administrator privileges, the `winws2` process sets its own integrity level to Low Mandatory Level after initialization.
 This prevents write access to almost all files and objects protected by a security descriptor.
 The process can no longer manage services or perform privileged actions.
 However, the Administrators group remains in the process token, so nothing prevents reading most files if they are accessible to Administrators.
 Lua lacks built-in tools for reading directory contents, making it difficult for an attacker to discover files of interest.
 - All `Se*` privileges are irrevocably removed from the token, except for `SeChangeNotifyPrivilege`.
-- A Job object is used to prohibit the creation of child processes and restrict desktop interaction—clipboard access, changing desktop settings, changing display settings, etc.
+- A Job object is used to prohibit the creation of child processes and restrict desktop interaction - clipboard access, changing desktop settings, changing display settings, etc.

 There is a simple way to pass a writable directory to the Lua code using the `--writeable[=<dirname>]` parameter. `nfqws2` creates the directory and assigns permissions so that the Lua code can write files there, then passes the directory name in the `WRITEABLE` environment variable.
 If `dirname` is not specified, a directory is created within `%USERPROFILE%/AppData/LocalLow` on Windows.